Steady123/EinsteinRiddle_Pluto/README.md

 # EinsteinRiddle_Pluto
-Solving the Einstein Riddle using the Julia language and the JuMP optimization package.
+Solving the Einstein Riddle using the Julia language and the JuMP optimization package.\
 This project was created as part of the course "Applied Optimization" of my master studies at the University of Applied Sciences Munich.
+Hence the descripton is in german.

 ## Using EinsteinRiddle_Pluto.jl file
 The script should be run with Pluto.jl.
 The file consists a basic description of the riddle and the used optimization algo.

+## Das Rätsel
 Die Fragestellung des "Einstein Rätsels" beinhaltet 16 Hinweise, die dem Löser es ermöglichen herauszufinden wer das Wasser trinkt und wem das Zebra gehört.

 1. Es gibt fünf Häuser.